IAmPythagoras/FFXIV-Combat-Simulator/README.md

 *Note that you must have git installed : https://git-scm.com/download/win

-You can find the documentation here : https://iampythagoras.github.io/index.html

-You can join this discord if you have any question regarding how to use it : https://discord.gg/mZXKUNy2sw
+You can find the documentation here : https://iampythagoras.github.io/index.html or join the discord linked above if you have any questions.

 If you want to locally use the API.
 Install the ffxiv-combat-simulator library and also install uvicorn:
 ```